 The BCU High Performance Program will on-board athletes following their Junior eligibility, and continue their development and ultimate journey towards participation with high level club and national teams.

 Athletes may apply to the BCU High Performance Program by using the link below.
-BCU will review applications and on-board participants to the program bi-annually in August and February.
+BCU will review applications and on-board participants to the program on a regular basis.

 Gold Medal Profile and Podium Pathway